AndreKelling/jspdf-template/readme.md

 # jsPDF Template

-This a styled invoice Template [jsPDF](https://github.com/parallax/jsPDF) in an _ES module_ setup.
+This is a styled invoice Template [jsPDF](https://github.com/parallax/jsPDF) in an _ES module_ setup.

 Includes [svg2pdf](https://github.com/yWorks/svg2pdf.js) for better SVG support.

 Here there is a [demo](https://andrekelling.github.io/jspdf-template/).

-It does not work as an ES module in node.js, because JsPDF has an [issue](https://github.com/parallax/jsPDF/issues/783).
-So it is primarily for bundling into JS for the browser.
+It is primarily for bundling into JS for usage in a browser.
+There was this [issue](https://github.com/parallax/jsPDF/issues/783) which was getting closed.
+It should work on nodeJS side just without the `.html()` method.
+Which is not used here.
+I did not test it yet.

 ## Install